Course Title: Visions & Voices: Multiethnic Literature & Art

 Final Essay – Extended Office Hours / Office: Mark Hopkins 103b

 Because we have a final essay in lieu of a sit-down final exam in this course, I will be holding extended office hours during finals week to workshop the drafts of your final essays in substitution of an exam meeting time.
 I encourage you to meet with me during these hours to discuss your final essay.
-Time and date of extended office hours to be announced.
+Time and date of extended office hours will be announced in December.

 Violations of academic honesty include but are not limited to: